Boi-Talk13/File-Ingestion-Type-Detection/README.md

 MIT License

-This project is intended for academic, demo, and prototype use.
+This project is intended for **academic, demo, and prototype use**.